Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 There is no image available to print in Game Boy library that presents perfectly isolated pixels in huge quantity.
 So I have created a test case with my brand new SD Game Boy printer code https://github.com/Raphael-Boichot/The-Arduino-SD-Game-Boy-Printer

-I printed this test image with isolated pixels of the three different grayscales (white is just ignored) :
+I first printed this test image with isolated pixels of the three different grayscales (white is just ignored) :
 ![](./images/2020-09-10/Image_test.png)

 Then I scanned a printing of this image at 3600 dpi (sufficient to see the details of pixels, each pixel beeing approx. 20x20 pixels on the scan) :